almaghlouth/Udacity-Blockchain-Project4/README.md

 # Blockchain Project 4 v2

-This project is Built on top of project 3 with an alteration to fit the stars registration blockchain
+This project is built on top of project 3 with an alteration to fit the stars registration blockchain.

 ## Getting Started